 Green buildings and sustainable design in Zimbabwe

-Our goal with every project is to embraces the philosophy and principles of sustainable design and apply them in all phases of the green design and construction process.
-As there is no formal recognition for sustainable design in Zimbabwe, we strive to adhere to the South African Green Star and the world renowned LEED standards, and apply them in our architectural design and building construction.
-The responsibility is on us to shape the world and leave a better place to our children and sustainable architecture is our contribution.
+Our goal with every project is to embrace the philosophy and principles of sustainable design and apply them in all phases of the green design and construction process.
+As there is no formal recognition for sustainable design in Zimbabwe, we strive to adhere to the South African Green Star and the world-renowned LEED standards and apply them in our architectural design and building construction.
+The responsibility is on us to shape the world and leave a better place for our children and sustainable architecture is our contribution.

 As far as we are aware, Pantic Architects are the only Zimbabwean sustainable design firm registered with the Green Building Council of South Africa for the Green Star SA certification tool.
 We can therefore guide and manage the Green Star process for all new sustainable building designs and constructions.
 The green design process is outlined below:

 In the first stages of the design process, the focus is on defining

 the project vision and goals.
 Most clients do not seek formal

 recognition and certification for attaining excellence by the

 Green Building Council of South Africa or the GBCSA, and therefore

 the process does not have to be documented.
 Alternatively, the

 client selects the certifying authority, and we set out the goals